tboyd-eb/librechat-local/README.md

 Once running, the chat interface will be available at [http://localhost:3080][].

+> ⚠️ Chat may fail with a connection error in the `LibreChat` container's console if you did not use your machine's LAN IP address in the `baseUrl` configuration setting in `librechat.yml`.

 ## Scripts

 MCP server docker containers are often not cleaned up properly after LibreChat